Job Title: Research Assistant

 How to apply

-If you are interested, please fill out our application by 15th of March.
-We may keep applications open later than this, but we do not guarantee considering applications past this date.
-We will likely reach out to a first round of strong applicants by early March.
-If you have any questions or are uncertain about how to fill out the form or whether you may be a good fit, please email Rick at email@example.com.
+While we are still accepting applications, we are doing so on a rolling basis and may not respond for a long time.
+If you are still interested, please fill out our application.
+If you have any questions or are uncertain about how to fill out the form or whether you may be a good fit, please email Rick at firstname.lastname@example.org.